 Crafts Using Bars of Soap

 Soap bars can be fashioned into clever gifts.
-This guide contains crafts using bars of soap
+This page contains crafts using bars of soap

 This is a vintage pattern that was originally made with an oval bar of Sweetheart soap.
 Since Sweetheart soap is no more, you will have to improvise.
 The soap that I have used for this pattern was found at the Dollar Tree store.
 The fish in the picture at the right is sitting on the box that the soap came in.